 How to Get to Graveyard Fields

-To get to the Lower Falls (or Second Falls, which it says on the map), keep on the man-made bridge up to the right.
-You come to a huge staircase, which you will go all the way down to the falls.
-They are gorgeous and there are plenty of fun places to cool off here.
+To get to the Lower Falls (or Second Falls, which it says on the trail map), continue straight on the man-made bridge over Yellowstone Prong up to the right.
+You come to a huge staircase that leads down from the upper falls, which you will go all the way down to the beautiful waterfalls.
+They are gorgeous and there are plenty of fun places to cool off at the base of the falls.

 Things to Do at Graveyard Fields